maximshushakov/code-challenges/README.md

 # FE challenges
-Solutions for some of FE coding challenge
+Solutions for some of FE coding challenges

 ### 1. Find a list
 Implement an `indexOf` like function for lists